 “If we don’t have the necessary items in our inventory, we buy them,” said Smith.
 “In addition, all beds provided through our A Bed to Call My Own initiative are newly purchased.”

-Smith added that HOPE For All serves hundreds of families, veterans, elderly, and individuals each year who need community support during crucial times in their lives.
+Smith added that HOPE For All serves hundreds of families, veterans, the elderly, and individuals each year who need community support during crucial times in their lives.
 “Over half of our recipients are children.
 By turning their house into a home, we help empower adults to move toward self-sufficiency.”

 Moreover, for families like Jacquanda and her children, HOPE For All offers “hope” for the future.